Commonly Asked QuestionsPage address: http://ed.mnsu.edu/edleadership/exed/caq.html

 What do I have to do to be admitted?

-Interested persons apply to the College of Graduate Studies with an online application, application fee, official undergraduate transcripts showing a GPA of 3.0 or higher, and immunization documentation.
-A personal statement is sent separately to the Coordinator of the MS in ExEd program.
+Interested persons apply to the College of Graduate Studies with an online application, application fee, official undergraduate transcripts showing a GPA of 3.0 or higher, immunization documentation, and a personal statement.
 Once application materials have been collected by the Graduate College, the application is forwarded to the Coordinator of the Experiential Education program for acceptance approval.
 Once accepted, the department will send you a letter of notification and your new assigned advisor within the Department of Educational Leadership.
 The letter will ask you to make personal contact with your new advisor in order to begin to outline your individualized Plan of Study.

 Is the Graduate Record Examination (GRE) required?

 There are no examination requirements for acceptance.

 When can I start the program?

 You can begin the program during any semester of the academic year, including summer terms.
 However, there are rarely ExEd prefix courses offered in summers due the high number of students who are away from Mankato completing independent learning credits.
 There may be other options for summer coursework that you can discuss with your advisor.

 Classes for the Master's in Experiential Education degree (ExEd prefixes) have traditionally been held at the main campus in Mankato where they usually meet weekly for about 3 hours as evening classes Mondays - Thursdays.

 Beginning in Summer 2017, some ExEd classes will be offered at MSU's Edina -Twin Cities metro site.
 For either site, some classes for the Master's in Educational Leadership (EdLd prefixes) can be included in your degree plan and are offered as hybrid classes that meet in either Mankato or at the Edina -Twin Cities metro site.